How to Reap Far More Than You Sow

 Mr Nishioka, aged seventy, was a local businessman.
 He was seriously ill with kidney disease and had been told by doctors that he needed a transplant urgently.
 He had almost given up hope of finding a matching donor until the waiter, Jose Rocasa, fifty-two, volunteered one of his own.
 Nishioka said, ‘I didn't have long to survive and the doctors said that it was unlikely that they could find a match in time.
 But with this good man here and a lot of help from above, now I am alive and well.’

 In the twenty-two years that Mr Nishioka had frequented the hotel, Jose Rocasa had been his waiter, and recalled that he had always been kind and affable – and had tipped generously.
 ‘I just wanted to help him,’ he said.
 ‘For years, we have this friendship in which he comes to lunch and I do my best to make him very happy, and he is always good to me in return.
 So of course I say, “Don't worry – I can give you a kidney.”’

 Mr Nishioka sowed generosity and he reaped generosity!

 Today, we see that:

 Sow justicePsalm 58:1-11

-Over 800,000 people (mainly women and children) are trafficked for sex every year in this almost unbelievably evil trade.
-There are now estimated to be 40 million people in modern day slavery.
-Almost every day we read of atrocities carried out by Isis and evil regimes.
+Hundreds of thousands of people (mainly women and children) are trafficked for sex every year in this almost unbelievably evil trade.
+There are millions trapped in modern day slavery.
+Almost every day we read of atrocities carried out by ruthless tyrants and evil regimes.